stas00/porting/transformers/fairseq-wmt19/README.md

           (out_proj): Linear(in_features=1024, out_features=1024, bias=True)
         )
       [...]
-# full output is in the notebook
+# the full output is in the notebook
 ```
 which looks very similar to BART's architecture, with some slight differences in a few layers - some were added, others removed.
-So this was great news as I didn't have to re-invent the wheel but to only tweak a well-working design.
+So this was great news as I didn't have to re-invent the wheel, but to only tweak a well-working design.

 Note that in the code sample above I'm not using `torch.load()` to load the `state_dict`.
 This is what I initially did and the result was most puzzling - I was missing `self_attn.(k|q|v)_proj` weights and instead had a single `self_attn.in_proj`.
 When I tried loading the model using `fairseq` API, it fixed things up - apparently that model was old and was using an old architecture that had one set of weights for k/v/q and the newer architecture has them separate.
 When `fairseq` loads this old model, it rewrites the weights to match the modern architecture.

-I also used [this notebook](./nbs/visualize-models.ipynb) to compare the `state_dict`s visually.
-In that notebook you will also see that `fairseq` fetches a 2.2GB-worth of data in `last_optimizer_state`, which we can safely ignore, and have an x3 times smaller final model size.
+I also used [this notebook](https://github.com/stas00/porting/tree/master/transformers/fairseq-wmt19/nbs/visualize-models.ipynb) to compare the `state_dict`s visually.
+In that notebook you will also see that `fairseq` fetches a 2.2GB-worth of data in `last_optimizer_state`, which we can safely ignore, and have an 3 times smaller final model size.

 In the conversion script I also had to remove some `state_dict` keys, which we weren't going to use, e.g. `model.encoder.version`, `model.model` and a few others.